 You are paraphrasing a source when you refer to someone else’s idea, but you say that idea in your own words.
 Before you talk about the idea, you must refer to the source.

-According to the “Tourette Syndrome Fact Sheet,” last updated March 9th, 2011 by the National Institute of Neurological Disorders and Stroke, symptoms of Tourette syndrome include uncontrolled blinking, grimacing and shoulder shrugging.
+According to the “Tourette Syndrome Fact Sheet,” last updated March 17th, 2020 by the National Institute of Neurological Disorders and Stroke, symptoms of Tourette syndrome include tics such as eye blinking, facial grimacing, shoulder shrugging and head jerking.

 Mention the author’s name, along with credentials to establish that author as a credible source.